neektza/nikicajokic.me/_posts/2014-10-17-eventmachine_internals_and_the_reactor_pattern.md

 The ```spawn_threadpool``` is the one that actually creates the thread pool.
 It creates a number of threads and sets up each of them to continuously fetch tasks from the ```@threadqueue```.
 Since ```Queue#pop``` blocks whenever there are no tasks to fetch, threads will wait until there is a task that has to be executed.
 Once a task to execute is produced, the first thread to fetch [^4] it executes it and pushes the result along with the callback that handles the result to the ```@resultqueue```.
 It then signals a loopbreak to notify the reactor that it should run the callback that handles the result.

-The ```run_deferred_callbacks``` method is not strictly a part of the thread-pool system, but since it's tied to it, we'll cover it as such.
+The ```run_deferred_callbacks``` method is not strictly a part of the threadpool system, but since it's tied to it, we'll cover it as such.
 It's used for running the result handling callbacks.
 It pops results (along with callbacks) from the ```@resultqueue``` and runs them [^5].
-The reason that it's not strictly a part of thread-pool system is that it's also used to run the callbacks scheduled via the ```next_tick``` mechanism.
+The reason that it's not strictly a part of threadpool system is that it's also used to run the callbacks scheduled via the ```next_tick``` mechanism.
 It (thread-safely) consumes the ```@next_tick_queue``` for executables to run until it empties the queue.
 That odd little ```next_tick``` call in the ensure block is just a way of telling the reactor to keep running and bubble up the exception (and not immediately stop) if one happens.

 ## Next up

-With EventMachine covered, we're left with analyzing the Celluloid way of concurrency, ie. the Actor pattern, so that's what we'll do in one of the next posts.
+I hope I gave a somewhat understandable explanation of EM's internals and that you have a clearer picture in your mind of what's happening under the hood.
+If you have any questions or comments be sure to leave them in the comments, and I'll give my best to answer them.

+Next up, Celluloid and the Actor pattern.

 ---
 [^1]: By using the [```IO#fcntl```](http://ruby-doc.org/core-2.1.2/IO.html#method-i-fcntl) method which is just a ruby wrapper over the [```fcntl```](http://linux.die.net/man/2/fcntl) system call for manipulating file descriptors.